LSDBC/Economics/content/Advanced Macroeconomics III (Galí).md

 Inflation responds directly to variations in money growth.
 The equilibrium price level is a function of money growth, real variables (depending on real shocks), and $m_t$.
 Note that the price level should grow more than proportional to the price level, as this positively covariates with the expected money growth: this is radically at odds with empirical evidence.
 Moreover, real shocks also affect the price level.

-As for a solution for the interest rate, use the final line of [[#^ec160a]] and to solve for the first line of such equation, that is the money demand equation:
+As for a solution for the interest rate, use the final line of the price equation and to solve for the first line of such equation, that is the money demand equation:

 $$
 \begin{align*}